Agent SwarmAgent Swarm

 Workflows / Schedules

 • daily-docs-update — daily.
-Checks if any PRs merged in the last 24h.
+First cuts the GitHub release for the version already on main if that tag is still missing.
+Then checks whether any PRs merged in the last 24h.
 No-op if none.
-Otherwise updates docs + CHANGELOG + timestamps, cuts a release if needed.
+Otherwise updates docs + CHANGELOG + timestamps, derives the bump type from merged conventional commits, opens the daily release PR, posts the bump rationale, enables merge automation when available, and waits for required CI to go green.
 See the No-op pattern.

 • docs-site-releases — weekly.
 Generates MDX release notes for the docs site: pulls commits, evaluates significance, plans, writes MDX, validates, opens a PR.